openvinotoolkit/model_server/deploy/README.md

 ## Security Context

 OVMS, by default, starts with the security context of `ovms` account which has pid 5000 and gid 5000.
-In some cases it can prevent accessing models stored on the file system with restricted access.
+In some cases it can prevent importing models stored on the file system with restricted access.
 It might require adjusting the security context of OVMS service.
 It can be changed using a parameter `security_context`.

-Example of the values is below:
+An example of the values is presented below:
 ```yaml
 security_context:
   runAsUser: 5000
   runAsGroup: 5000
 ```
-The configuration could be also adjusted like allowed according to [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/)
+The security configuration could be also adjusted further with all options specified in [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/)

 ## Service Type
-The heml chart creates the Kubernetes `service` as part of the OVMS deployment.
+The helm chart creates the Kubernetes `service` as part of the OVMS deployment.
 Depending on the cluster infrastructure you can adjust the [service type](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types).
 In the cloud environment you might set `LoadBalancer` type to expose the service externally. `NodePort` could expose a static port of the node IP address. `ClusterIP` would keep the OVMS service internal to the cluster applications.